bitrise-io/devcenter/_articles/en/builds/remote-access.md

 tag:
 - builds
 - troubleshooting
-summary: Access our build machines remotely when running a failed build again.
+description: Access our build machines remotely when running a failed build again.
 You can use either SSH or a screenshare app to log in to the build's virtual machine.
 menu:
   builds-main: